certtools/intelmq/docs/User-Guide.md

 IntelMQ has a tool called IntelMQ Manager that gives to user a easy way to configure all pipeline with bots that your team needs.
 It is recommended to use the IntelMQ Manager to become acquainted with the functionalities and concepts.
-The IntelMQ Manager has all possibilities of intelmqctl tool and has a graphical interface for startup and pipeline configuration.
+The IntelMQ Manager has all possibilities of intelmqctl tool and has a graphical interface for runtime and pipeline configuration.

 See [IntelMQ Manager repository](https://github.com/certtools/intelmq-manager).